mvndaai/Isoball_3_Chrome_App/README.md

 The iOS version supposedly was made by this guy: http://www.zattikka.com/ Download it here: https://itunes.apple.com/us/app/isoball/id404000220

-I didn't mean to steal anyone's money from adds or whatever.
+I didn't mean to steal anyone's money from ads or however they make money.

-There is still an add at the bigginning, but it cannot do anything with external links.
+There is still an ad at the biginning, but the app cannot open with external links.
 --Jason